Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

         is my personal favourite small brewery in Brussels.
         The [brewpub/taproom](https://lasourcebeer.be/pages/bar) is a bit tricky to find: It is in the far left corner of a big hall named [BE-HERE](https://maps.app.goo.gl/gnDnV7FHpiyAubW68) that you enter through a port.
+They typically have 5 beers from the tank and 13-14 beers on tap.

         They brew a variety of styles and their beers rarely disappoint me.
+You'll find fruited sours, several IPA variants, porters or stouts, but often also their own lager beer.
+They're one of the few though where it may be hard to find the (near) alcohol-free variant.

+        During the evening, they do serve pizza also (until 21:30 except on Sundays, then until 20:30).

         Closed on Monday and Tuesday though.